Automatic Updates

 This creates a .git/hooks/post-merge

-script that automatically executes kilm update
+script that automatically executes kilm sync

 every time you successfully run git pull